codesplinta/URISanity/README.md

 1. **allowCommsAppURI** : This applies only to the deep links that are used by communication tools and apps like Whatsapp, Zoom, Slack, Skype or browser comms URIs e.g. _sms, tel, whatsapp, slack_
 2. **allowDBConnectionStringURI** :  This applies only to database connection string URIs e.g. _postgresql, mongodb, jdbc:mysql_
-3. **allowBrowserSpecificURI** : This applies only to browser extension and browser data display URIs e.g. _view-source, moz-extension_
+3. **allowBrowserSpecificURI** : This applies only to browser extensions, packaged apps and browser data display URIs e.g. _view-source, moz-extension_
 4. **allowServiceAPIURI** : This appies only to third-party data storage services whos have specialized URIs for data transfer and storage operations e.g. _cloudinary, s3, grpc_
 5. **allowScriptOrDataURI** : This applies only to script and/or data URIs e.g. _data, javascript_
+6. **allowFileSystemURI** : This applies only to URIs related to the local filesystem e.g. _blob, file, local_
-6. **allowWebTransportURI** : This applies only to web data transport URIs e.g. _http, ws, blob:https_
+7. **allowWebTransportURI** : This applies only to web data transport URIs e.g. _http, ws, https, wss, blob:https_

 ### API Methods